marko-js-samples/marko-color-picker/README.md

   <img src="https://image.ibb.co/kybsT5/color_picker_header.png">
 </p>

-- `<color-picker-footer>`: The footer will contain a pallete of colors and an input field for changing the hex value of the header
+- `<color-picker-footer>`: The footer will contain a palette of colors and an input field for changing the hex value of the header

 <p align="center">